Parts of the Sentence - Verbals - Participles

 Source: Lesson 106, predicate nominativesA predicate nominative or predicate noun completes a linking verb and renames the subject.
 It is a complement or completer because it completes the verb.
 Predicate nominatives complete only linking verbs.
 The verb in a sentence having a predicate nominative can always be replaced by the word equals.
 Source: Lesson 101, predicate adjectivesAn adjective that comes after a linking verb and modifies the subject.

 Source: Lesson 155, or modifiers) like the gerund.
 A participial phrase that comes at the beginning of the sentence is always followed by a comma and modifies the subjectThe subject tells who or what about the verb.
 Source: Lesson 91 of the sentence.

 Participial phrases are sometimes misplaced in a sentence causing confusion.

-Instructions: Rewrite the following sentences placing the participial phrases where they should be.
+Instructions: Rewrite the following sentences placing the participial phrase where they should be.

 1. Carl served me a malt dressed in his new uniform.

 2. We found our cat walking home from school.